Dog Bite Lawyer

 Of course, the terms “trespassing” and “teasing a dog” can be open to interpretation.
 The defendant may put forth a biased interpretation of those terms to escape their responsibilities.

-Partner with an experienced lawyer so you can fight back against any false claims that the defendant could be making.
+Partner with experienced lawyers so you can fight back against any false claims that the defendant could be making.
 Do not let them dictate the narrative and paint you as the person in the wrong if that is truly not the case.

 How Will Your Dog Bite Injuries Be Treated?